Rugby Colour Palette Project

 As a collective they seek to transform public spaces through storytelling with projects that are rooted in the place and its communities.
 They were thrilled to be part of the recent Warwickshire ‘Our Spaces’ project, creating ‘We Shadows’ public art intervention in Stratford Upon Avon which had extensive local youth engagement.
 Sarah has also co-created and run engagement workshops in schools and communities throughout Warwickshire for other Our Spaces projects.

-She began her creative journey 20 years ago as an actress and also works as a creative producer on projects involving community engagement, theatre in education, place branding, public art and public realm interventions as well as writing narratives for animation, film and immersive experiences.
+She began her creative journey 20 years ago as an actress and works as a creative producer on projects involving community engagement, theatre in education, place branding, public art and public realm interventions as well as writing narratives for animation, film and immersive experiences.

 Jo Chalkblack is a Bristol based social practice artist and creative producer.
 She is passionate about co-creating ways to connect people with their natural and built environments and with each other exploring and mixing up a wide range of media from hands on techniques to digital.
 Her 10 years of using art in this way are informed by 16 years working in youth services, adult substance misuse services and 5 years working in schools.
 Her practice ranges from creative youth consultation film projects for local authority, interactive multicultural performance in vacant inner-city buildings to running multi-generational heritage story trails using projected film in woodland spaces.
 She believes that art brings people together to reimagine what is possible.